to South Broward Drainage District. Headquarters are located at 6591

 on September 30th of the following year.
 The District adopts its

 annual on October 1st of each year.
-To view the Adopted Budget for
+To view the current Adopted

 The District's Annual Assessment Rates are as follows: